CONSUMER MEDICINE INFORMATION

 Do not take Aratac if you are pregnant or plan to become pregnant.

-Aratac is also best avoided in the first three months before getting pregnant, as it can stay in the body for some time even
+Aratac is best avoided in the three months before getting pregnant and during pregnancy.

 Do not take Aratac if the expiry date (EXP) printed on the pack has passed.

 If you take this medicine after the expiry date has passed, it may not work as well.

 Do not take Aratac if the packaging is torn, shows signs of tampering or the tablets